MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Includes/to-see-info-about-email-message.md

 3. To see read statistics, select the appropriate card.

    a.
-If you selected the **In-context sent mail read statistics** card, the panel displays read statistics for the sent email that currently has focus in Outlook.
+If you selected the **In-context email open rate** card, the panel displays read statistics for the sent email that currently has focus in Outlook.
 The panel states the subject line and shows a summary of the open rate, the open rate (sometimes expressed as a percentage), and the number of forwards.

    b.
 If you selected the **Track email open rates** card, the panel displays insights cards for each of your recently sent messages.
 These cards state the subject line, a brief summary of the open rate, the open rate (sometimes expressed as a percentage), and the number of forwards.